 Hooking children into a book and how to get the most of out of their writing.
 The workshop will examine ways of developing hooks into a range of books and topics and how these can be used at key points throughout a unit of work.

 This workshop will look at the links between reading, writing and spoken language.
 Packed full of practical ideas for the primary school classroom, the workshop will explore how Speech and Language skills can be used across the curriculum without the need for pen and paper!

-Learn how to use a blogging platform.
-All the skills you need to ensure you can implement a class blog the very next day.
-Also included will be a blogging policy to take back into school.
+During this workshop, you will learn how to use a blogging platform and be introduced to all the skills you need to implement a class blog the very next day.
+A blogging policy will also be included to take back into school.
 Please bring a device with you: a phone or iPad will be sufficient.

 - One Education

 - Peters Books